devonik/nuxt-i18n-data/README.md

   ],
   i18nData: {
     api: {
-      url: "https://...", /* This url will be taken for http calls.
+      url: 'https://...', /* This url will be taken for http calls.
 The initial GET at nuxt build and the api/i18n server handler.
 If google key exists this option will be ignored for GET calls.
-Post will still using this.*/
+Post will still using this. */
-      apiKey: "Bearer 1234" /* If this key exists the http calls will be made with 'Authorization' header.
+      apiKey: 'Bearer 1234', /* If this key exists the http calls will be made with 'Authorization' header.
 If google key exists this option will be ignored */
-      headers: { 'header1': "test", "header2" : "test1"} /* If this header exists this header wil be sent to http endpoints.
+      headers: { header1: 'test', header2: 'test1' }, /* If this header exists this header wil be sent to http endpoints.
 If google key exists this option will be ignored */
       google: { /* This key contains Google sheet credentials and will be used for http calls.
 If this key exists the api.url will be ignored.
 See #Google sheet config for more */
         apiKey: process.env.I18N_DATA_GOOGLE_SHEET_API_KEY,
         spreadsheetId: process.env.I18N_DATA_GOOGLE_SHEET_SPREADSHEET_ID